microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirSyncfeature.md

 ## Description

-The `Get-EntraDirSyncfeature` cmdlet checks the status of identity synchronization features for a tenant.
+The `Get-EntraDirSyncFeature` cmdlet checks the status of identity synchronization features for a tenant.

 Features that can be used with this cmdlet include: